corda/corda-docs-portal/content/en/platform/digital-currencies/transferring/creating-pull-transfer-requests.md

 	  alt="Request Transfer - Flow Running"
    >}}

-   Once the transfer flow finishes, the message *Your transfer request has been successfully created* is displayed:
+   Once the **Request Transfer** flow finishes, the message *Your transfer request has been successfully created* is displayed:

    {{<
       figure